 Places to stay in Adelong

 A CMCA RV Friendly town, Adelong’s range of accommodation options includes B&Bs, pub-style rooms at Royal Hotel Adelong, the Adelong Golden Gully Caravan Park (powered and unpowered sites, and self-contained cabins), pet-friendly farmstay accommodation, and free RV parking at Adelong Showgrounds.
 In coming months, Highfield Farm and Woodland will complete their new Eco Hut on farmland at Yaven Creek, between Adelong and the Hume Highway, adding another accommodation option for the area.

-Please note, the RV Friendly site at Adelong Showgrounds will be closed from 11th November 2019 until 11th January 2020 to protect the turf as new fencing is installed.
+Please note, the RV Friendly site at Adelong Showgrounds is currently hosting BlazeAid, who are assisting with the bushfire recovery in the region.
 Free overnight RV parking is available at Batlow Showgrounds, Tumbarumba Showgrounds, Mannus Lake, Henry Angel Trackhead or in Gundagai.